armin-reichert/pacman/README.md

 ## Summary

-The goal of this project was to provide a [Pac-Man](https://en.wikipedia.org/wiki/List_of_Pac-Man_video_games) implementation such that the game's inner workings can more easily be understood from the code.
+The goal of this project was to provide a [Pac-Man](https://en.wikipedia.org/wiki/List_of_Pac-Man_video_games) implementation in which the game's inner workings can be understood from the code more easily.
 The implementation follows the MVC pattern and uses *finite state machines* for the control logic of the actors and the game.
 The state machines are implemented in a declarative way using the *builder* pattern.

 A simple home-grown library is used for the basic game infrastructure (active rendering, game loop, full-screen mode, keyboard and mouse handling etc.), but it should be not too difficult to implement these infrastructure parts from scratch or